OkaeriPoland/okaeri-platform/README.md

 @WithBean(TestListener.class)
 public class ExamplePlugin extends OkaeriPlugin {

-  @Override // do not use onEnable public void onPlatformEnabled() {
+  @Override // do not use onEnable (especially without calling super) public void onPlatformEnabled() {
     this.getLogger().info("Enabled!");
   }

-  @Override // do not use onDisable public void onPlatformDisabled() {
+  @Override // do not use onDisable (especially without calling super) public void onPlatformDisabled() {
     this.getLogger().info("Disabled!");
   }